rhel-labs/instruqt/intro-to-databases/04-add-data/assignment.md

 notes:
 - type: text
   contents: To understand how we organize databases, it is helpful to understand what
     relational databases are and how they relate to SQL.
-For a full overview, (check out this helpful article)[https://www.codecademy.com/article/what-is-rdbms-sql].
+For a full overview, [check out this helpful article.](https://www.codecademy.com/article/what-is-rdbms-sql)
     In this step, you will be challenged to complete a task, and we will provide you with guidance to help you along!
 tabs: